Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Which Sony mirrorless camera should you buy?

-But you can break these down into two groups, with a total of just four cameras.
-The two groups are APS-C sensor cameras and full-frame sensor cameras, and the APS-C group really has only one camera.
-The seven in the full-frame sensor group can be reduced to three based on what they’re good at.
+But you can break these down into two groups.
+The two groups are APS-C sensor cameras and full-frame sensor cameras.
+The APS-C group has three cameras that can be reduced to one.
+The nine in the full-frame sensor group can be reduced to four based on what they’re good at.

-So, rather than laboriously comparing ten cameras, let’s talk about four.
+So, rather than laboriously comparing 12 cameras, let’s talk about five.
 How does that sound?

-Here’s a quick table comparison with the hopefully-not-too-techie reading below.
+Here’s a quick table comparison with the details below.

 You may also want to read: